evert/evert.github.com/resume.md

 My role includes running the company, architect, sales, support and recruiting.
 (Hopefully this list steadily decreases over time).

+### Software Architect at Embreate, 2016-now

+* Since 2016 have acted as a Software Architectr and developer for Embreate on a variety of client projects including the Lee Memorial interactive wall project and the GestureTek Health immersive rehabilitation system.
+* Developed VidQuiz software in partnership with Plai Factory & Embreate (Bad Gateway is a 33% owner in VidQuiz) that provides gamification to live-streamed events like conference calls and in-person meetings.
+* Consulted on The Gathering livestream concept during early conceptualization.

-### Software Engineer at Ascendant Digital, Cayman Islands/Toronto - 2018-now
+### Software Engineer at Ascendant Digital, Cayman Islands/Toronto - 2018-2020

 Ascendant Digital is a private investment firm, providing investors exposure to crypto currencies.